This is a work in progress.

-People and organizations (even large ones who you'd think should know better) have been duped out of millions of pounds by very simple forged emails.
+People and organizations (even large ones, who you'd think ought to know better) have been duped out of millions of pounds by very simple forged emails.
 Google Inc., for example, paid more than a hundred million dollars to some guy in India who forged a few invoices.
-They got quite a lot of it back, eventually.
+Eventually, they got quite a lot of it back.

 Fortunately, there are some very simple ways to detect forged mail.